What is Vinyasa Yoga?

 Commonly referred to as "flow yoga" or "Vinyasa Flow Yoga", Vinyasa yoga is a style of yoga characterized by stringing postures or asanas together so that the person can seamlessly move from one to another using breath.
 The breath is synchronized with the continuous flow of asanas.
-The fluid movements helps increase flexibility, strength, and stamina.
+The fluid movements help increase flexibility, strength and stamina.
 It can also improve overall health and calm the mind.

 Vinyasa yoga aims to create heat in the body which leads to purification through sweating and increased circulation.
 Also, it improves the flexibility of the body as well as strengthening the tendons and hard tissues, which allows the person to perform advanced asana without the risk of injuries.